 To define a quality improvement strategy, the SWOT and PEST analysis were used to identify the key internal and external factors for the sustainability of tourism organisations in the Republic of Serbia during the global crises.
 Research findings indicate that tourism organisations operating in the Republic of Serbia can increase the chance for business success and sustainability by applying international quality standards.
-In addition, by introducing new tourism products, the tourism organisations, urbanisation, as well as the "Open Balkans" Initiative, allows an increase in tourist traffic, affecting the creation of new jobs in the tourism sector as well.
+In addition, by introducing new tourism products, the tourism organisation can acquire a new category of users.
+The introduction of positive changes in legal regulations, urbanisation, as well as the "Open Balkans" Initiative, allows an increase in tourist traffic, affecting the creation of new jobs in the tourism sector as well.
 Thanks to programs for encouraging entrepreneurship and SME development of the Government of the Republic of Serbia, tourism organisations can reduce business costs, especially those related to the introduction of new tourism products, the implementation of new applications and software in business, as well as the costs of standardisation, which contributes to improving the quality of business.